-Kelty Reva 60 backpack for women is a pack from a completely new series launched by Kelty in the beginning of 2017.
+Kelty Reva 60 backpack for women is a pack from a completely new series launched by Kelty recently.
 It includes packs of 45 and 60 liters, and also packs for men of 50 liters and 65 liters under the name Revol.

 Reva 60 pack – description